blessedjasonmwanza/blessedjasonmwanza/README.md

 <hr>

 > <h3 align="center">Do you love taking intuitive approaches to solving problems?
-Connect with me, let us work together...</h3>
+Please, connect with me, we can work together...</h3>

 <hr>